Vyral/roberto-paredes/_posts/2020-02-24-tips-for-buying-and-selling-at-the-same-time.md

 {% include youtube.html %}

-*Buying and selling at the same time can be a tricky situation, but it’s easier when you have someone on your side with experience doing so.
-Here’s how we help our clients in this situation.*
+<center><em>*Buying and selling at the same time can be a tricky situation, but it’s easier when you have someone on your side with experience doing so.
+Here’s how we help our clients in this situation.*</em></center>

 A few years ago, I sat down with a great family who had outgrown their home.
 They wanted to buy another property in another part of town, but they also needed to sell their current home. **Here’s how we went about helping them.**